top of page

 In 2010 he became the Naval Science Instructor at the John D. O’Bryant Mathematics and Science School.

-He is married and has five beautiful children.
-When he is not fulfilling his duties as a Naval Science Instructor you can find him either on the fields or courts refereeing Football, Basketball, Soccer or Lacrosse.
-He has a strong passion for spending time with his wife and children to include golfing and fishing.
+He is married and has five beautiful children to include 4 grandchildren and 5 doggies.
+When he is not fulfilling his duties as a Naval Science Instructor you can find him spending time with family, golfing, and fishing.

 My message this year to our cadets.
-WORK HARD every day so that you can become successful.
-Take your academics serious.
-Be the best you can and at the end you will reap the rewards.
+WORK HARD every day so that you can become successful for you.
+Take your academics seriously.
+Be the best you can and in the end, you will reap the rewards.
 And mostly enjoy your life because today is given to us, but tomorrow is not.

 OORAH NAVY!!!!!